in

 Penny Tile

-Kitchen with penny tile backsplash Penny tiles are round ceramic or glass tiles that are set into mortar.
-They are highly customizable and can be used to create intricate designs, or even to spell out words.
+Kitchen with penny tile Penny tiles are round ceramic or glass tiles that are set into mortar.
+They are highly customizable and can be used to create intricate designs or even spell words.

 The drawback of a penny tile backsplash is that the mortar or grout can be difficult to clean.
-They are also time and labor-intensive to install, and should chipping or damage occur, they must be completely replaced.
+They are also time and labor-intensive to install, and should chipping or damage occur, they must be replaced entirely.

 Tin & Copper